MicrosoftDocs/power-automate-docs/articles/process-mining-alm-rebind-with-comp.md

 1. From the **File** menu, select **Save as** and give the report a new name such as 'Report B'.
 1. From the home tab, select **Transform data** > **Data source settings**.
 Notice the **Direct Query connection** in the Data source settings.
 1. Select **Change Source**.
 1. Search for and select the semantic model of the process that's in your Test environment.
-The semantic model is **Report B_Dataset_206…** and it should be in your WkSpace A.
+The semantic model is **Report B_Dataset_206…** and it should be in your **WkSpace A**.
 1. Select **Create**.

     :::image type="content" source="media/process-mining-alm-rebind-with-comp/select-dataset-to-create-report-same.png" alt-text="Screenshot of the dataset to create a report using the same workspace.":::